GoFetchDeliveries/api/endpoints/job_status_webhook.md

 # Job status webhook

 Supply URLs that will be called by GoFetch to notify you when the status of a job changes.
-HTTP GET requests are used for all webhooks.

 * [Get the webhook](#get-the-webhook)
 * [Update the webhook](#update-the-webhook)